 Sure, the assault may not be physical per se, but make no mistake about it, it can also be life-threatening.

 To mitigate the risks of cyber-attack, you should limit the amount of personal data you share on the internet.
 Change your privacy settings and avoid using location services.

 It’s also important to keep your software and operating systems up to date, especially since cyber attackers are equally updated with their systems and harmful software.

 Block dangers with antivirus software, malware, and firewalls.
 Back up your files on a regular basis in an encrypted file or encrypted file storage device.

 Keep an eye out for suspicious activity that requires you to act quickly, offers something that seems too good to be true, or requests your personal information.

 Think before you click, and if you’re not sure, don’t.
-Don’t give out any personal information.
-Use secure (encrypted) Internet communication with encrypted emails, encrypted browsers, encrypted WIFI, and more.
+Use secure (encrypted) internet communication with encrypted emails, encrypted browsers, encrypted WIFI, and more.

 Regularly review your account statements and credit reports.
 Personal information should only be shared on secure sites (e.g., “HTTPS://”).
 Use caution when visiting sites that have expired certifications.

 These tips for crime prevention are but a few suggestions that you can apply for your own situation.
 May you never have need to use them, but in case the situation calls for it, we hope these will prove helpful in keeping you safe.